geodynamics/citcoms/README.md

 None of these changes have been implemented in the new code yet

 1. Advection\_diffusion.c
-  * Scaled visc and adiabatic heating by Di
+   - Scaled visc and adiabatic heating by Di
-  * I gave him this code originally, so can include it
 1. convection\_variables.h
    * blob\_profile
    * silo parameters